Creatinine

 Sample type & collection

-- Prep tips: Avoid hard exercise and large meat meals the day before
+• Prep tips: Hydrate normally; avoid heavy exercise and large meat meals for 24 hours

 Track your